TDGalea/decky-animationchanger-oled-fix/README.md

 # decky-animationchanger-oled-fix
 Steam now names the OLED suspend animations separately, so AnimationChanger is "broken" when it comes to suspend animations.
 This script fixes that issue.

+Should work for LCD as well, although I don't have an LCD Deck to test with.

 Simply download this script, make it executable, then run it.
 If you're feeling lazy, or just aren't comfortable with terminal stuff, open Konsole on your Steam Deck and type/paste these two lines: